Aliozzaim/Rag-AI-Assistant/README.md

 - AWS Bedrock settings
 - Optional MongoDB product database configuration
 - Optional Stash and Confluence configurations
-- All other required settings with examples
+- All other required settings with examples.

 5. Start the service: